-Find out more information about Liberal Arts
+Information about Liberal Arts Degrees

 Liberal arts originate from antiquity, when they formed the basis of education for citizens of the Greek states.
 Today, the discipline includes a broad range of areas belonging to humanities, social sciences and natural sciences such as literature, languages, music, philosophy, history, mathematics, psychology, and more.
 These subjects can also be split into the categories of verbal arts, numerical arts and analytical arts.
 Liberal studies exclude any programmes related to the professional, vocational, or technical areas of study.